 - Any Pods that are running on those instances

-- Any firewalls and routes created by Kubernetes Engine at the time of cluster creation
+- Any firewalls and routes created by GKE at the time of cluster creation

 - Data stored in host